n8n-io/n8n-docs/docs/workflow/integrations/credentials/dropbox.md

 ## Using OAuth

-!!! note "⛅️ Note for n8n.cloud users"
+!!! note "⛅️ Note fordoc2app.cloudintegration.eu users"
-    You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Dropbox account to n8n.
+    You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Dropbox account to Workflow².

 1. Access the [Dropbox app creation](https://www.dropbox.com/developers/apps/create) page.